 - Your age and sex

-- Your preferences
+- Your lifestyle

 Making treatment with epilepsy medicine easier